tada/pljava-wiki/Savepoints.md

+# Savepoints

-PostgreSQL save-points are exposed using the standard _setSavepoint()_ and _releaseSavepoint()_ methods on the _java.sql.Connection_ interface.
+PostgreSQL savepoints are exposed using the standard `setSavepoint()` and `releaseSavepoint()` methods on the `java.sql.Connection` interface.
 Two restrictions apply:

-* A save-point must be rolled back or released in the function where it was set.
+* A savepoint must be rolled back or released in the function where it was set.
-* A save-point must not outlive the function where it was set.
+* A savepoint must not outlive the function where it was set.

+"Function" here refers to the PL/Java function that is called from SQL.
+The restrictions do not prevent the Java code from being organized into several methods, but the savepoint cannot survive the eventual return from Java to the SQL caller.